Today’s moo goo gai pan recipe will give you simple instruction for a modernized American-Chinese stir-fry dish.

 Heat 1 tbsp olive oil over high heat.
 Add carrots, and stir-fry for 2 minutes.

 Continue to add shiitake mushrooms, water chestnuts, snow peas, and bamboo shoots to the pan.
 Stir-fry for 3 more minutes.

 In a small bowl, whisk together 1/2 cup chicken broth, 1 tsp sugar, 1 1/2 tbsp reduced-sodium soy sauce, 1/2 tsp dark soy sauce, 1/2 tsp sesame oil, and 1/2 tbsp cornstarch.

 Remove the chicken from the fridge.

-Heat 1 tablespoon of olive oil in a shallow pan over medium heat.
-Add successively to the pan: chicken, ginger, garlic, salt, and ground black pepper.
+Heat 1 tbsp olive oil in a shallow pan over medium heat.
+Add successively to the pan: chicken, 1 tsp ginger, 2 tsp garlic, 1/4 tsp salt, and 1/2 tsp ground black pepper.
 Stir-fry for 10 minutes.

 Add the sauce mixture to the chicken, turn to high heat, and let simmer for 3 minutes.

 Continue to add the fried veggies to the pan, stir around quickly, and turn off the heat.